textpattern/textpattern.github.io/brand/user-docs-collaboration.md

 The resources section should be used to list all resources, Forum and otherwise, that would help an author draft the document.
 Add more bulleted list items as needed.

 The final to-dos section is a checkbox list to be used later.
-It’s often useful after a draft is read to list to-dos that then need fixed.
+It's often useful after a draft is read to list to-dos that then need fixed.

 #### Issue template: Existing page

 Only use this template for existing doc pages **that do not already have a dedicated Issue**.
 So be sure to search in open and closed issues for such an issue first.

-The title for this issue always has the prefix `page:` with the document’s title after it.
+The title for this issue always has the prefix `page:` with the document's title after it.

 The explanation section should make clear what the immediate task needs to be (presumably some kind of editing, but not solely), and provide any other info that will help guide the task.
 This explanation should be revised or appended to each time the Issue is opened for new tasks.

 The resources listing can be used, if warranted, or deleted to keep the head post concise.
 Ditto with the final to-dos section.

 *Nota*, this template is relevant until all existing docs have dedicated issues.
-Once achieved, if ever, this template will be removed from the repository and the ’New page’ template described previously will be the only one used.
+Once achieved, if ever, this template will be removed from the repository and the 'New page' template described previously will be the only one used.
 (This collaboration doc will need revised in relation.)

 #### Other issues

-You may happen to notice other kinds of issues created in the documentation repository that don’t reflect the above situations.
+You may happen to notice other kinds of issues created in the documentation repository that don't reflect the above situations.
 Issues not easily identified by titles having `page:` or `proposed:` prefixes will undoubtedly concern systems-related tasks, or other tasks dealing with platform architecture.
 If you ever need to start a new issue for such concerns, you can use a [blank issue](https://github.com/textpattern/textpattern.github.io/issues/new) and fill it in as you think best.

 ### Assignees and labels for docs issues